rgbkrk/rgbkrk.github.io/_posts/2015-01-20-ops-lessons-and-instant-temporary-ipython-notebooks.md

 ```
 https://tmpnb.org/user/FKlVK3haOQRF/notebooks/SharingEffects.ipynb
 ```

+That link *won't actually work* for you, because the server is long gone.
+After a user has left their notebook server, it gets culled.
+Gone.
+Caput.
+Killed.
+Need to make room for new users and have plenty of fresh sandboxes.

 While I would *love* to enable people to do this, we probably need an alternate way to share these temporary calculations.
 I've used it myself and [wished for a way to get it directly on to nbviewer](https://twitter.com/rgbkrk/status/557942542063652864).
 Posting static content isn't the same as giving someone the ability to remix your code though.
 For now, this works and has no bearing on the Nature demo.